HARE GOALKEEPER ACADEMY

 Welcome to the Hare Goalkeeper Academy Camps.
 Our mission is to provide young players with the opportunity to learn and prepare for a higher level of goalkeeping and competitive soccer.
 We want to maximize the potential of individual players in a challenging, fun atmosphere.
 Whether you are a player just starting out, a seasoned player looking for an edge to raise her or his game to a higher level, or an experienced player looking to find out what it takes to play at the collegiate level, the Hare Goalkeeper Academy offers a training program and environment for you that is second to none.
-The Academy is open to boys and girls in Fall 2013 Grades 3-12 and incoming college freshmen.
+The Academy is open to boys and girls who are entering grades 5-12 in the fall of 2015 and college goalkeepers.

 (Saltsburg, PA – 30 minutes east of Pittsburgh)

 Please visit our registration info page for details on available discounts.

 * Players who are deaf or hard of hearing are welcome to attend any of our camps.

 (Please see our special notes below tuition section.)

 The success of the Hare Goalkeeper Academy Camps is built on the 3-tier philosophy of player development - technical, tactical, and competition.
 Players will receive technical skill training from elite level and college coaches during the morning session.
 Our coaches use a variety of drills and games to improve your skills in all aspects of goalkeeping.
 The afternoon will be full of small-sided games to work on techniques and strategies under high pressure.
 In the evening, all players will compete in matches and goalie competitions including Goalie Wars.
 This will be a unique opportunity for goalkeepers from around the country to train together in a specialized environment.
 We look forward to seeing you there and to watching you maximize your potential!

 The above paragraph applies to all three of the following goalkeeper camps.